kc0buk/Sprint-Challenge--Java-Fundamentals-piggybank/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain how you took advantage of Java's Object Oriented approach to solve the sprint challenge.

+Java's OOP structure allows the developer to easily create a master "coin" class that holds all the attributes necessary to create separate coin objects to manage each different type of coin (e.g. dime, nickle, quarter).
+Each individual object easily inherits the necessary fields and methods from the parent class.

 2. Explain the three steps needed to run a Java application (using the JDK) including what each step does and how those step correlate to running a JavaScript application.

+Java is first compiled into bytecode (.class files).
+The bytecode is then archived into a jar file which makes distribution of the code easier because everything is contained inside one file.
+Finally, the jar file is executed inside of the Java virtual machine (JVM) on the target device.
+The nice thing about Java is a developer only ever has to write Java, without worrying about whether or not their code will run on the target device.
+The JVM takes care of that.
+At runtime, the bytecode is compiled into machine code which is what the computer reads to execute the program.
+Javascript takes care of most of these same steps behind the scenes, only javascript is compiled at runtime each time, rather than by the developer directly before distributing the code.

 3. Explain how Java being a strongly typed language affected you solution.

+Java's strongly typed nature requires the developer to always specify the type for each variable, field and method in a java application.
+For instance, in this sprint challenge, the coindid would be an int, name and nameplural are Strings, value is a double and quantity is an int.

 4. Can you explain the differences between Abstract Classes and Interfaces including how they are used in your application?

+Abstract classes can contain fields, while interfaces generally should not.
+Abstract classes can implement methods that are shared with child classes, while interfaces share only the method header, but not the specific implementation details.
+The Spring Framework relies primarily on interfaces, rather than abstract classes, and an interface (CoinRepository) is what I will be using in this project.

 ## Instructions